JoshHuang9508/electron-audio-loopback/README.md

-# Electron Loopback Audio Plugin
+# Electron System Audio Loopback

-An Electron plugin for enabling system audio loopback capture via `navigator.mediaDevices.getDisplayMedia` on macOS 12.3+ and Windows 10+.
+An Electron plugin for capturing system audio loopback on macOS 12.3+ and Windows 10+.

 ## Installation